prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 ### Packet Size, Packet Frequency, and when to Send Packets

-The golden rule for creating the best networking experience for your players is to send the minimal amount of data is infrequently as possible!
+The golden rule for creating the best networking experience for your players is to send the minimal amount of data as infrequently as possible!

 #### Packet Size